 Studies towards graduate degrees have been taking place at Technion since 1948, and the Graduate School was officially established in 1956.
 Studies towards master’s degrees and PhDs exist in almost all of Technion’s academic departments.
-Since its establishment, the school has granted 18,636 master’s degrees and 4,565 PhDs to students in engineering, sciences, architecture, medicine and teaching, who have made an impact on all areas of life in the State of Israel.
+Since its establishment, the school has granted 18,636 master’s degrees and 4,565 PhDs to students in engineering, sciences, architecture, medicine and education.

-Studies towards a “Master of Science” degree (with a thesis) give students broad, high level knowledge of expertise in a specific field.
-The student is required to take classes based on a unique program and perform research, an engineering project or a final paper.
-The research or project for a master’s degree can be theoretical or experimental, focus on research of unique phenomena in pure or applied science, or can present a more practical approach in engineering design or manufacturing processes.
+Studies towards “Master of Science” degree (with thesis) provide the student with a broad knowledge and a high level of expertise in a particular field and exposes the student to the research world.
+The student is required to study courses per a unique program, and conduct research, an engineering project or a final paper.
+The master’s degree research or project can be theoretical or experimental, and may focus on the investigation of unique phenomena in pure or applied science, or present a more practical approach in engineering design or manufacturing processes.

 For additional details, please review the Graduate School Regulations.